Robert Peter Gale: Publications

 In addition to his academic publications, Gale has written popular books on the Chernobyl accident and US nuclear energy policy.
-He has written parts of screenplays for, and appeared in, several movies including Chernobyl: The Final Warning (with Jon Voight), Fat Man and Little Boy (with Paul Newman), and City of Joy (with Patrick Swazye).
+He has written parts of screenplays for, and appeared in, several movies including Chernobyl: The Final Warning (with Jon Voight), Fat Man and Little Boy (with Paul Newman), and City of Joy (with Patrick Swayze).
 His latest book, Radiation: What it is, What you need to know, with Eric Lax, was published in February 2013.

 Awards

 Awards for his scientific achievements include the Presidential Award, New York Academy of Sciences, Scientist of Distinction Award, Weizmann Institute of Science, Distinguished Alumni Award from Hobart College and Intra-Science Research Foundation Award.
 He holds honorary degrees including D.Sc. from Albany Medical College, D.Sc from the State University of New York Buffalo, L.H.D. from Hobart College and D.P.S from MacMurray College.
 In 2018 he was accepted as a fellow in the Royal College of Physicians.
 He received an Emmy award for his work on a 60 Minutes special report about Chernobyl.